rm511130/cloudfoundry-sticky-session/README.md

 How to use
 ==========

 1. Clone this repo locally.
-In this example, I will be using a `/work` directory:
+In the example shown below, we will be using a `/work` directory:

 ```
 cd /work